 9. What voluntary measures are in place to ensure nanomaterials are safe?

 With the help of concrete examples, this document provides guidance on how companies can apply the Responsible Care principles to producing and using nanomaterials.

 24 June 2008

 European Commission: Introduction to nanotechnologiesNanoforum - European Nanotechnology GatewayNanotechnology Homepage of the European Commission

 »Fill in the form

-Getting responsible chemicals management recognized throughout the entire supply chain is our key objective.
+Getting responsible chemicals management recognised throughout the entire supply chain of the chemical industry under a “proportionate framework”

 » Learn more about Regulatory Framework

 The 2013 Cefic European Facts & Figures provides an analysis of the latest competitive trends in the European chemical industry.

 » Learn more about Facts and Figures